Alexander-OE/Alexander-OE/README.md

 Software Engineer
 -----------------

-I'm a software engineer specialized in building Frontend applications, occasionally backend.
-I take pride in my work and ensure I deliver the fastest, most accessible and most responsive application possible.
-I enjoy working/meeting new people
+I'm a software engineer who specializes in building Frontend applications, occasionally backend as well.
+I take pride in my work and ensure I deliver the fastest, most accessible and most responsive applications possible.
+I enjoy working alongside others on projects and networking.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [egbealexander05@gmail.com](mailto:egbealexander05@gmail.com)